freswinn/GodotPDForm/README.md

 ### Godot versions
 This has been tested on Godot 4.6.
 I am quite sure it is compatible with earlier versions, but I have not tested them.

+## Notes on Installation
+After installation, the engine will likely try to incorporate the new classes into the engine while the singleton is not active yet.
+This will cause a couple of warnings.

+Just activate the plugin (Project/Project Settings.../Plugin tab, then activate GodotPDForm) and then reload the project, and you'll be good to go!

 # PDForm Nodes
 All PDForm nodes can be found in the node list when adding a new node by typing PDForm.